yokessh/yoke/readme.md

 #### Connecting

-As we have this connection in place, we can stablish a connection, anytime we want just by running a simple command:
+As we have this connection in place, we can establish a connection, anytime we want just by running a simple command:

 ```shell
 yoke connect sample-server